 Apply now for a CSSA

-Applications are now being accepted for the current fiscal year until April 15, 2021!
-If you are interested in learning more about the program and applying for a CSSA in your community, please contact us at: firstname.lastname@example.org.
+Applications are now being accepted for the current fiscal year until December 15, 2021!
+To apply for a CSSA in your community, please complete the 2022 Application and email it to the CSSA program lead, Afsaneh Yavari at firstname.lastname@example.org.
+If you are interested in learning more about the program or have questions, please contact us at: email@example.com.

 The CSSA program is funded by the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.
 Up until 2018, the program was coordinated by the Tech Transfer program at UC Berkeley.